ga-curriculum/intro-to-javascript-functions/internal-resources/instructor-guide.md

 }
 ```

-This is intended to be a very high level view of how functions can be written to create larger applications.
-It is extremely hand wavey to details.
+This is intended to be a high-level view of how functions can be written to create larger applications.
+It is exceptionally hand-wavey to details.

 This is not intended to be an exercise in writing code that would calculate sales data, labor costs, or budgets.
 It only demonstrates how writing many smaller functions and composing them together can create code that is easier to read and understand at a high level.